Evidence shows that meditation is as effective as standard medical treatments for depression. Learn about helpful guided meditation resources.

 The core of this book outlines an 8-week program that uses mindfulness to control negative thought patterns that fuel depression, cutting the risk of depression relapse in half.

-The feedback for this program on Amazon is overwhelmingly positive.
+The feedback for this program on Amazon.com is overwhelmingly positive.

-You may rightly question whether everyone with depression can benefit from meditation.
+You may question whether everyone with depression can benefit from meditation.

 Meditation professionals and researchers agree that there are times that meditation could make depression worse.

-It’s best not to start a meditation practice while in the middle of an extreme bout of depression.
+It’s best not to start a meditation practice while in the middle of a bout of extreme depression.

-According to Bodhipaksa, a Buddhist teacher, author, and founder of Wildmind Buddhist Meditation, there are two reasons meditation can be a problem for those with depression.
+According to Bodhipaksa, a Buddhist teacher, author, and founder of the popular website Wildmind Buddhist Meditation, there are two reasons meditation can be problematic.

-First, learning to meditate can be hard and when you’re very depressed, you have few inner resources to fall back on.
+First, learning to meditate can be hard and when you’re very depressed, you have few inner resources for support.

-It’s easy to feel like a failure which can fuel negative thoughts and depression.
+It’s easy to feel like a failure which can fuel negative thoughts and more feelings of depression.

 Also, people who are depressed are prone to ruminate and meditation can inadvertently provide another opportunity to do so.